Protect Your Video Content With a Secure Streaming Solution

 CDN stands for Content Distribution Network.
 In short, these services are made up of a network of servers distributed around the world.
 These servers use complex load-balancing software to distribute video and other content to users globally.

-All of the features we’ve covered here come with DaCast’s secure streaming solution.
-Plus, DaCast uses the industry-leading Akamai CDN to deliver all content.
+From secure video upload to secure content delivery, Dacast’s secure streaming solution offers all the features we describe above.
+Plus, Dacast uses the industry-leading Akamai CDN to deliver all content.
 When enterprises utilize a variety of these features together, you can erect incredibly strong protection around your content.

-If you’re ready for a secure streaming solution for live and VOD content, we think DaCast is a great option to try.
+If you’re ready for a secure streaming solution for live and VOD content, we think Dacast is a great option to try.
 But don’t take our word for it.
-You can try our 30-day free trial (no credit card required) to test it out yourself.
+You can try our 14-day free trial (no credit card required) to test it out yourself.
 We’d love to help you get started with our live streaming today!

 Do you have questions or comments about any of the topics introduced in this article?
 We’d love to hear from you in the comment section below.
 We’ll do our best to get back to you as soon as we can.